How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Advantages: Faster recovery, less risk, quicker discharge

-Best For: Smaller areas, patients who prefer to avoid general anesthesia
+Best For: Smaller treatment, patients who prefer to avoid general anesthesia

 General Anesthesia: